Gabriella Papadakis

-Gabriella Marie-Hélène Papadakis (born 10 May 1995) is a retired French ice dancer.
-With former partner, Guillaume Cizeron, she is a 2022 Olympic champion, 2018 Olympic silver medalist, a five-time World champion (2015–2016, 2018–2019, 2022), a five-time consecutive European champion (2015–2019), the 2017 and 2019 Grand Prix Final champion, and a seven-time French national champion (2015–2020, 2022).
+Gabriella Marie-Hélène Papadakis (born 10 May 1995) is a French ice dancer.
+With former partner Guillaume Cizeron, she is a 2022 Olympic champion, 2018 Olympic silver medalist, a five-time World champion (2015–2016, 2018–2019, 2022), a five-time consecutive European champion (2015–2019), the 2017 and 2019 Grand Prix Final champion, and a seven-time French national champion (2015–2020, 2022).
 They have won ten gold medals on the Grand Prix series.
 Earlier in their career, they won silver at the 2012 Junior Grand Prix Final and at the 2013 World Junior Championships.

-Papadakis and Cizeron have broken world records 34 times, which is in itself a record across all figure skating disciplines since the introduction of the ISU Judging System in 2004.
-They are the current and historical world record holders in the short dance, free dance, and combined total.
+Papadakis and Cizeron have broken world records 34 times, which is itself a record across all figure skating disciplines since the introduction of the ISU Judging System in 2004.
+They are the former and historical world record holders in the short dance, free dance, and combined total.
 They are the first team to have broken the 90-point barrier in the rhythm dance, 120-point and 130-point barriers in the free dance, and the first team to score above the 200-point, 210-point, and 220-point barriers in the combined total score.

 The pair are recognized for their lyrical and musical style.
 Their programs, inspired by modern dance, have been described as lyrical, and commentators have frequently acclaimed the quality of their skating skills.

 Personal life

 Gabriella Papadakis was born on 10 May 1995 in Clermont-Ferrand, France.
 She is the daughter of Catherine, a French skating coach, and Emmanuel, the owner of a food truck in Austin, Texas.
 Her father is from Korydallos, Greece, and his family has roots in Crete.

-She relocated from France to Montreal, Quebec, Canada, on 14 July 2014 in order to continue to train with Romain Haguenauer, who had moved to Gadbois Centre.
+Catherine raised Papadakis as a single mother.
+In her memoir, Pour ne pas disparaître ("To Not Disappear", 2025), Papadakis detailed their tumultuous relationship, describing Catherine as an "authoritarian mother" who was easy to anger.
+She further shared, "My mother and I became real enemies.
+She thought her strictness would save me from self-destruction.
+But I didn't know how to explain to her that I needed my mother, tenderness, and a break...
+I was suffocating from her pressure."

+Growing up, Papadakis attended a music school, where she learned to play the violin.

+In 2023, Papadakis came out as bisexual.
+In her memoir, Papadakis said that she was a survivor of sexual assault, having been raped twice during her adolescence.

 Career

 Early career

-Papadakis and Cizeron teamed up when they were about 9 or 10 years old in Clermont-Ferrand at the suggestion of her mother, Catherine Papadakis, who coached them from the beginning of their partnership.
+Papadakis and Cizeron teamed up when they were about 9 or 10 years old in Clermont-Ferrand at the suggestion of her mother, Catherine Papadakis.
+She coached them from the beginning of their partnership.
+Many years later, in 2026 Papadakis discussed the negative aspects of this dynamic, alleging that her mother and Cizeron would constantly exclude her from decision-making, leading to her to gradually lose all self-confidence.
+She said she felt that the only way her mother and Cizeron could get along was by "ganging up on her."